Symptoms of Asthma in Children

-We recommend all episodes of cough, wheeze, breathlessness and complaints of chest pain are reviewed by your doctor to determine their cause, and the right course of action for your child.
+We recommend all symptoms of asthma in children such as cough, wheeze, breathlessness and complaints of chest pain be reviewed by your doctor.
+Your doctor will determine their cause, and the right course of action for your child.

 Here is some more information about the common signs of asthma.

 Cough can be caused by many things, and there are many types of cough.
 The presence of persistent cough, or one that continues during the night or early morning, irrespective of the sound it makes, would warrant further investigation and the consideration of asthma as a diagnosis.

 For more about cough in children, visit this website.

 Wheeze is a high-pitched whistling sound made by the airways when they are narrowing.
 It is often heard by the doctor as they listen to your child’s breathing using a stethoscope.
 It can also be heard by parents and non-medical people without special equipment.

 Wheeze can be caused by a number of things, including asthma.
 When heard, the child should be taken to their doctor to investigate further.

 Identifying that a child is finding it difficult to breathe can be hard to detect.
 Frequently it can be the only sign that a child is having trouble with their breathing.

 As with all of these signs of asthma, you don’t have to see all of them to have asthma or feel justified in seeking medical help.